Evaluation 101 for Human Rights Organizations: Designing Evaluation Studies

 This workshop/webinar series is a project of the AAAS Science and Human Rights Coalition.
 Team organizer is Oliver Moles, Ph.D.

-In this second of four events on evaluations in the human rights sector, you will learn the key elements of designing a program evaluation.
-The presenters will share: how to define the purpose and utility of the evaluation; the relationship between evaluation questions and evaluation designs; and their experience designing and implementing evaluations using an array of approaches.
-These will include: participatory evaluations using photo-elicitation, mixed methods experimental designs; pre-post tests; social network analysis of rights coalitions; retrospective evaluations, developmental evaluation and case study designs.
-The presenters will share the strengths and weaknesses of each approach.
+This event focused on the key elements of designing a program evaluation.
+The presenters shared how to define the purpose and utility of the evaluation; the relationship between evaluation questions and evaluation designs; and their experience designing and implementing evaluations using an array of approaches.

 Kelly Skeith is the Senior Design, Monitoring and Evaluation Specialist at Freedom House where her duties include oversight of the design, monitoring and evaluation of all of the organization’s international human rights, democracy and governance programs.
 From 2010-15, Skeith served as an M&E Specialist at Social Impact, most recently serving as Deputy Director for Social Impact’s Performance Evaluation practice.
 Skeith provided management and technical oversight for all Social Impact evaluation, assessment, and performance monitoring activities for USAID and the Department of State and facilitated evaluation trainings for donors and other program staff around the world.
 Her technical work focused on the utilization of both qualitative and quantitative approaches to capture output, outcome, and impact level data to improve program and policy design and effectiveness in transitional, fragile, and conflict-affected areas.
 Skeith has also worked at USAID’s Office of Conflict Management and Mitigation (CMM) where she supported conflict assessments and the development of the Religion, Conflict and Peacebuilding toolkit.
 She holds an undergraduate degree in international business from James Madison University and a master’s degree in economic and political development from Columbia University.